Polirecyliente/SGConocimiento/Programming/Letter_classification.md

 # Letter classification

-In the programming directory, each directory is prefixed with a letter.
+In the Programming directory, each directory is prefixed with a letter.
 The following are the meanings of these letters.

 - **A**: Directories that contain apps used in programming or auxiliary for programming, like operating system apps, code repository apps, IDEs, etcetera.